j2store/userguide/variable_variants.md

 You can see the option you have selected from the list added down there.
 Now, save the form to proceed.

 ![Variant 3](product_variable_variant_3.png)

+You can see '**Set Values**' near the option name **Colour** and click it.
+You will get a pop-up window to add attributes as illustrated below: